Keyboard shortcuts

 • Rooms reveal individually

-Without wall data, vision is circular (line of sight to all directions).
+Without wall data, vision is a simple circle (line of sight in all directions).

 What Creates Vision